pandas-dev/pandas/doc/source/development/extending.rst

 ndarray (though it can be).
 In general, you want the return value to be an instance of your ExtensionArray.

 With ufuncs out of the way, we turn to the remaining numpy operations, such as `np.round`.
 The simplest way to support these operations is to simply implement a compatible method on your ExtensionArray.
-For example, if your ExtensionArray has a compatible `round` method on your ExtensionArray, When :meth:`Series.round` is called, it in turn calls `np.round(self.array)`, which will pass your ExtensionArray to the `np.round` method.
-Numpy will detect that your EA implements a compatible `round` and will invoke it to perform the operation.
-As in the ufunc case, your implementation will generally perform the calculation itself, or call numpy on its own backing numeric array, and in either case will wrap the result as a new instance of ExtensionArray and return that as a result.
-It is usually possible to write generic code to handle most ufuncs without having to provide a special case for each.
+For example, if your ExtensionArray has a compatible `round` method on your ExtensionArray, When :meth:`Series.round` is called, it in turn calls `np.round(self.array)`, passing your EA into numpy's dispatch logic.
+Numpy will detect that your EA implements a compatible `round` method and use it instead of its own version.
+As in the ufunc case, your implementation will perform the calculation on its internal data, and then usually wrap the result in anew instance of your EA class, and return that as the result.

+It is usually possible to write generic code to handle most ufuncs, instead of providing a special case for each.
 For an example, see TBD.

 .. important::